apollowebdesigns/ultrasonicpi/readme.md

 # Ultrasonic pi

-testing ultrasonic sensor on raspberry pi and arduino
+testing ultrasonic sensor on raspberry pi with a second raspberry pi